karimarttila/karimarttila.github.io/_posts/2020-10-26-clojure-power-tools-part-1.md

 ### Use Panel to Visualize Data

-This is pretty cool and I learned this only this week from one Metosin Clojure guru (aah, I need remember to write a chapter: "Find a Clojure Shop").
+This is pretty cool and I learned this only this week from one Metosin Clojure guru (aah, I need to remember to write a chapter: "Find a Clojure Shop").

-If you have a complex domain in which you have a lot of data with a lot of children and those children having children and so on - it is a bit taunting to try to visualize this in the REPL output window or using the REPL to navigate in the data. [portal](https://github.com/djblue/portal) to the rescue!
+If you have a complex domain in which you have a lot of data with a lot of children and those children having children and so on - it is a bit daunting to try to visualize this in the REPL output window or using the REPL to navigate in the data. [portal](https://github.com/djblue/portal) to the rescue!

 Write the following forms in your scratch file or in the rich comment of your namespace - I'll use the same [domain_postgres.clj](https://github.com/karimarttila/clojure/blob/master/webstore-demo/re-frame-demo/src/clj/simpleserver/service/domain/domain_postgres.clj) file as an example.